 - Pretty much Mauricio "Shogun" Rua's claim to fame in the modern UFC: after two poor first performances in the company he showed renewed form in knocking down Chuck Liddell and slugging him out in the fist round, then gave the performance of a lifetime against legend-in-the-making UFC light heavyweight champion Lyoto Machida, only to lose the highly controversial decision that almost everyone except the judges thought was Shogun's.
 He then goes on to knock out Machida in the first round in their rematch, winning the Light-Heavyweight title.

-- It finally happened to aforementioned Fedor Emelianenko, who just recieved his first legitimate loss to Fabricio Werdum.
-Werdum was suitably exicted.
+- It eventually happened to aforementioned Fedor Emelianenko after he received his first legitimate loss to Fabricio Werdum.
+Werdum was understandably excited.

 - It happened again the fight after that, with Antonio "bigfoot" Silva dominating him and beating him by TKO.

 - Most recently, Chris Weidman knocking out Anderson Silva, who had a 17 fight winning streak, with his last loss being a DQ.